Crafting Sustainable Solutions to Industry Challenges

 We build the future while honoring the past.

 With specific scholarships honoring the trailblazers of years past, our donors build a legacy.
 Our scholarship recipients use those funds to build their future in the industry.
+Since 2002, the Foundation has awarded 185 scholarships totaling $263,000 to Washington students pursuing certificates or degrees in viticulture, enology, and other wine-related studies.

 Every donor matters.